k5cents/metro/cran-comments.md

 * This is a new release.

+## Resubmission

+* Invalid URLs are removed from function documentation.

 ## Submission

 * All functions require a valid free API key.
 A demo key can be found on the